Lamia (city): History

 Following the Fourth Crusade (1204), the city was captured by the Frankish crusaders.
 Initially, it was given as a fief to the Knights Templar, who rebuilt its fortress.
 In 1209–10 the Templars were evicted due to their support to the rebellion of the Lombard barons of the Kingdom of Thessalonica.
 The Latin Emperor Henry of Flanders confiscated the city (and neighbouring Ravennika) and made it an imperial domain under a bailli, possibly Rainerio of Travale.
 Under Frankish rule, it was the seat of a Roman Catholic bishop (Dioecesis Sidoniensis or Cythoniensis), probably a suffragan of the Latin Archbishop of Neopatras.
 In c.
 1218/20, or shortly after 1223, the two towns were captured by the Epirote Greeks.
 Lamia remained in Greek hands until it was surrendered again to the Franks of the Duchy of Athens in 1275 as part of the dowry of Helena Angelina Komnene, daughter of John I Doukas, ruler of Thessaly.
 It thereby again became a Catholic see.

 The Catalans held the city from 1318 until 1391, when it passed to the Acciaioli Dukes of Athens.
 The fortress was razed by the Ottoman Sultan Bayezid I in 1394.
 After the disastrous Battle of Ankara in 1402, the weakened Ottomans were forced to return some territories, including the region of Zetounion, to Byzantine rule.
 The Turks besieged the city for two years sometime before 1415, but the Byzantines resisted successfully.
 Sometime between 1424 and July 1426, however, the city had been once more conquered by the Turks.
 Apart from an attack by the troops of the Despotate of the Morea in 1444, which plundered the city, from then on the town remained under firm Ottoman control until it became part of the newly independent Kingdom of Greece in 1832.
 Until the annexation of Thessaly in 1881, it was a border city (the borders were drawn at a site known as "Taratsa" just north of Lamia).

 Climate

-Lamia has a hot-summer Mediterranean climate.
-It has 4 seasons; winter, spring, summer and autumn.
-Cold period lasts from late November to mid March and warm from mid April to late October.
-The record lowest temperature ever in Lamia is -13 °C (2001) and the record highest is 46.5 °C (1973).
-These are the following record highs yearly in °C: 24 (Jan), 25 (Feb), 33 (Mar), 33 (Apr), 40 (May), 45 (Jun), 47 (Jul), 46 (Aug), 41 (Sep), 38 (Oct), 30 (Nov), 26 (Dec).
+Lamia has a hot-summer Mediterranean climate (Köppen climate classification: Csa) with humid subtropical (Cfa) influences due to the lack of a distinct dry season.
+It has 4 distinct seasons: winter, spring, summer and autumn.
+The cold and wet period lasts from late October to mid April and the warm, moderately dry period from mid April to late October, with transitional phases in between.
+The record lowest temperature ever in Lamia is -12.6 C, recorded in December 2001 and the record highest is 46.5 C °C, recorded during the summer of 1973.

-The most pleasant period is from April to end June and also on September to late October.